kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 ## TODOs Plugin

+- Instead of using podState, can we use SolverPod instead
 - Save total plan execution time in configmap
 - Provide the greedy solution to python as a hint
 - Improve fast solver.